uday03meh/RockPaperScissors/README.md

 Rules:

-- 🪨Rock beats ✂️Scissors.
+- Rock beats ✂️Scissors.
 - ✂️Scissor beats 📄Paper.
-- 📄Paper beats 🪨Rock.
+- 📄Paper beats Rock.

 If both players choose the same shape the game is tied and is usually immediately replayed to break the tie.